igiona/slnlauncher/README.md

 Workaround 2: migrate to Git :-)
 * If you want to build on your build server using (for example) dotnet, you need to prepare the command shell with all the necessary environment variable.<br>
 No worries, that's why the tool allows you to create a Batch/Python/MsBuild/PowerShell file exactly to do so :-) !

-Possible limitation?

-* Only one framework per NuGet package can specified.
-This "limitation" is explained best by an example:<br>
-The NuGet package Newtonsoft.Json package provides its APIs built for multiple frameworks (e.g. net45 and netstandard1.0)<br>
-You have your own library NuGet package built on .NET Standard 2.0 called "CoreLib" that references Newtonsoft-nestandard1.0<br>
-You have an application built on .NET Framework 4.5 called "App1" that references CoreLib and Newtonsoft-net45<br>
-The SlnLauncher will not be able to uniquely set the reference to the packages and therefore it will raise an exception.

 # <a name="CommandLineArgs"></a> Command line arguments